themudking/pi-counter-screen-ai/README.md

 1. Install Pillow: `sudo apt-get install python3-pil`
 2. Add Images (PNG or JPG) to the img folder
 2.1 Name images with a number for the order you want them to load.
 (1.png, 2.png, 3.png)

+# run
+1. open the folder in terminal
+2. type `python3 counter.py`